-The 10 best USB Type-C cables to keep your gadgets powered
+The best USB-C cables to keep your gadgets powered

-The shift toward USB Type-C cables is well underway, and with good reason.
+The shift toward USB-C cables is well underway, and with good reason.
 Thanks to a reversible connector, you can finally wave goodbye to the frustration of plug in failures because your cable is in the wrong orientation.
 With USB-C, you can also potentially benefit from the latest speed boosts that the USB 3.1 standard brings.
-More and more devices, including Google’s new Pixel phones and the forthcoming LG G6, sport the new port.
+Almost every Android smartphone, such as Google’s Pixel phones, Samsung’s Galaxy S9, and the LG V30 sport the new port.

 Devices generally ship with a cable, but they sometimes break or go missing from time to time, and it’s always handy to have a spare or two.
-You may also want a USB Type-C cable to attach to one of your older chargers or devices.
-If so, below are the USB Type-C cables we personally recommend.
+You may also want a USB-C cable to attach to one of your older chargers or devices.
+If so, below are the USB-C cables we personally recommend.

-This cable is a great value and offers rapid charging or syncing between two USB Type-C devices.
-That means you can use it to plug your Pixel smartphone into your new Macbook, or connect it to the USB-C brick that ships with Google’s phone.
-It’s a strong cable with solid, anodized-aluminum casing on the connectors.
-It supports fast charging, too, so you should be able to get maximum charging speeds for a range of phones.
-Syncing data is also extremely fast with this cable.

 - Price: $14